Anouk-Lugtenberg/webbased_vkgl/README.md

 ## Getting started

 - Clone or fork this repository
+- Your own database should be connected and running, you can change the settings in ```application.properties``` file
 - Line 24 in the data file ```(src > main > resources > data.sql)``` should point at your locally saved consensus file (found under downloads)
 - Run the project